patron-labs/flask_arangodb_task_management_example/README.md

 Simple task management back-end by using flask and arangodb

 #### Description:
 This code is an example use of flask and arangodb within orm architecture.
+Please check [medium post](https://medium.com/patron-ai/simple-task-management-system-with-flask-and-arangodb-82c83e8eceec) for this repository.

 #### Installation & Run
 ``git clone https://github.com/patron-labs/flask_arangodb_task_management_example.git``